-You come up with an idea for a product.
-First, you probably ask your friends and family, if it’s a good solution.
-Then, you google it and search on the Internet.
-Have many people, just like you, wanted to launch a similar digital product?
+You come up with a digital product idea.
+First, you probably ask your friends and family if it’s a good solution.
+Then, you google it and do a quick search on the Internet.
+Have many entrepreneurs, just like you, wanted to launch a similar digital product?
 How many digital product ideas just like yours is out there?
-Little by little, you start to build your business plan around it.
+Little by little, you start building your business plan around it.
 And that’s when the product idea validation process begins.

-Validating the idea for your product or anything really, usually poses a big challenge.
-It’s a multi-step process, and it isn’t cheap.
+Validating the idea for your product or anything really usually poses a big challenge.
+It’s a multi-step process, and it isn’t that cheap.
 That’s why if you want it to be done effectively, find someone who knows what questions to ask and make something out of collected data.
 Carry out customer research and see market demand – all of it is part of building successful products.
-Thus, the next step in your journey of product development is heading with the information to your future software vendor.
+Thus, the next step in your product development journey is heading with the information to your future software vendor.
 Here’s when our role starts.

 How do you tell if a product will sell?
-What’s the process behind product validation and how vital is unique selling point (USP)?
-Also, what lean approach, workshops, and design sprints have to do with it?
+What’s the process behind product validation, and how vital is the unique selling point (USP)?
+Also, what do the lean approach, workshops, and design sprints have to do with it?
 In this article, I’ll give you the answers to these (and some more) questions.

 As I mentioned before, the beginnings are usually the most complex stages.
-Figuring it all out and doing research, takes a lot of time.
+Figuring it all out and doing research takes a lot of time.
 The process of testing your digital product idea begins with you.
 When you gathered the data, you probably start looking for a software development company.
-And that’s when our partnerships manager steps in.
+And that’s when our new business manager steps in.
 Here’s what he has to say about his part of the product validation process:

 “From my experience, I can sense that the idea is good when it has some foundation.
 If the client did the necessary research, he could already tell whether or not it will bring value to the market.
 He has faith in the product.
 That’s what matters to us.
 Why?
 Cause now our role is to turn this idea into reality.”